NYC Lien Sale & Payment Agreements: Frequently Asked Questions

 The 2017 lien sale process will begin on February 10, 2017.
 Customers will have until May 11, 2017 to arrange for payment, and those who do not will have the lien on their property sold on May 12, 2017.

 What should I do if I receive a lien sale notice?

 The most important thing for you to do is contact the Department of Environmental Protection immediately by calling (718) 595-7000.
-You must arrange for payment, or, if you think that you do not owe the money, you must dispute the charges with DEP before May 6, 2013.
-If payment has not been arranged by May 16, 2013, and the charges are not in dispute, the lien on your property will be sold.
+You must arrange for payment, or, if you think that you do not owe the money, you must dispute the charges with DEP on or before May 2, 2017.
+If payment has not been arranged by May 11, 2017, and the charges are not in dispute, the lien on your property will be sold.

 Who is eligible for the lien sale?